AppleJax2/wordpress-mcp/README.md

 If you encounter any issues or have questions about our services:

-1. Visit the Help Center in your KumoCart dashboard
+1. Visit the Help Center in your Tanuki dashboard
-2. Email our support team at support@kumocart.com
+2. Email our support team at support@tanuki.com
 3. Use the live chat support available on our website

 ## License

-Proprietary - KumoCart © 2025
+Proprietary - Tanuki © 2025

 ## MCP Protocol Testing